WFFX

-WFFX (103.7 FM; "Voodoo 103.7") is a radio station licensed to Marrero, Louisiana, and serving the New Orleans metropolitan area with a hot adult contemporary format.
-Owned by iHeartMedia, the station was first established in Hattiesburg, Mississippi, in 1966 as WFOR-FM.
+WFFX (103.7 FM; "Voodoo 103.7") is a commercial radio station licensed to Marrero, Louisiana, and serving the New Orleans metropolitan area with a rhythmic adult contemporary format.
+It is owned by iHeartMedia with studios on Poydras Avenue in New Orleans.

+WFFX has an effective radiated power (ERP) of 12,000 watts.
+Its transmitter is on Bayou Bienvenue Way in New Orleans, amid the towers for other local FM and TV stations.

 History

+Early years in Mississippi

-The station, originally located in Hattiesburg, Mississippi, first signed on July 1, 1966, as WFOR-FM.
+The station was originally licensed to Hattiesburg, Mississippi, more than 100 miles (180 km) away.
+It first signed on the air on July 1, 1966.
+The original call sign was WFOR-FM.
 The station was owned by J.W.
-Furr along with WFOR (1400 AM), though the two stations did not simulcast; by the early 1970s, WFOR-FM programmed easy listening music.
-The call sign was changed to WHER on October 7, 1974.
+Furr along with WFOR (1400 AM), though the two stations did not simulcast.

+By the early 1970s, WFOR-FM programmed easy listening music.
+The call letters were changed to WHER on October 7, 1974.
 The easy listening format continued until November 1990, when the station changed to country music as "Eagle 103".
 In October 1996, WHER shifted to oldies, retaining the "Eagle" name.

 J.W.
-Furr sold his five stations—WHER, WFOR, and three stations in Columbus, Mississippi—to Cumulus Media for $4.5 million in 1998.
-In 1999, WHER's oldies programming began airing on WEEZ (99.3 FM) in Heidelberg (near Laurel); in June, that station took on the WHER call sign, with 103.7 becoming WUSW ahead of a return to country music.
+Furr sold his five stations, WHER, WFOR, and three stations in Columbus, Mississippi, in 1998.
+The new owner was Cumulus Media and the price tag was $4.5 million.
+In 1999, WHER's oldies programming began airing on WEEZ (99.3 FM) in Heidelberg (near Laurel).
+In June, that station took on the WHER call sign, with 103.7 becoming WUSW ahead of a return to country music.
 In 2000, Cumulus swapped 45 stations, including its Laurel–Hattiesburg stations, to Clear Channel Communications (forerunner to iHeartMedia) in exchange for four stations in Harrisburg, Pennsylvania, that Clear Channel had been required to sell as part of its merger with AMFM.
-By the mid-2000s, WUSW had become a rock station as "The Fox".
+By the mid-2000s, WUSW had become a mainstream rock station as "The Fox".
 The WFFX call sign was assigned January 28, 2010.